HelloIloveGimkit2/cr0sh-unblocker/README.md

 7. And boom unblocked cr0sh
 ## The next instructions are for cr0sh vmc
 8. type in vmc to see if it's blocked
-9. then just follow 3kh0's steps [his github](https://github.com/3kh0/ext-remover/discussions)
+9. then just follow 3kh0's steps [his github](https://github.com/3kh0/ext-remover/discussions) look for the discussion CR0SH VMC I DID NOT SEE ON LIST

 # Notes: